Adeolujoseph/PNeumonia-Classification-with-CNN/README.md

       B. Last Fully Connected Layer : Changed output dimension fromm 1000 to 1 suitable for binary classification

-3. Loss Function : BCEWithLogitsLoss
+3. Loss Function : BCEWithLogitsLoss.
+Using pos_weight 1,2.22 and 4.44 (26684/6012=4.44 to handle class imbalance by giving more weight to the minority positive c     class)
    Directly applied to logits (raw prediction)

-      Negative output turned into No pneumonia
-4. Optimizer: Adam (lr=1e-4)
+4. Optimizer: Adam (lr=1e-4) with ReduceLROnPlateau scheduler to update learning rate based on Average Validation loss performance
-5. Trained for 35 epochs
+5. Trained for 10 epochs

-Training was done in google collaboratory environment to utilize A-100 GPU
+Training was done in google collaboratory environment to utilize V-100 GPU

 ## Evaluation and testing

-1.Performance Metrics used for model selection is Validation Epoch Average Loss 2.Validation accuracy lies around 84% which shows this can still be improved 3.Precision is higher than recall with default threshold of 0.5.
-This is not so good for this scenerio as it is better to have extremely low false negatives i.e we dont want to miss anyone that has pneumonia
+1.Performance Metrics used are Validation Epoch Average Loss, Accuracy, Precision , Recall and F1-score.

+2.Best Validation accuracy lies around 84% which shows this can still be improved

-4.Using a threshold of 0.25 improved the recall significantly
+3.Overall Best model across all weights is found at Using Weight 1.0, with validation loss: 0.35049563578583975 at epoch 9

+4.Overall Best Accuracy found at Using Weight 1.0, with Accuracy : 84.87% at epoch 4

+5.Overall Best Weighted Precision found at Using Weight 4.440000057220459, with Precision : 0.84 at epoch 5

+6.Overall Best Weighted Recall found at Using Weight 1.0, with Recall : 0.85 at epoch 4

+7.Overall Best Weighted F1 found at Using Weight 1.0, with F1 : 0.84 at epoch 2

+8.As expected, best positive class Recall (0.85) was obtained using weight 4.44 at epoch 4.
+Since more emphasis is placed on the minority class using pos_weight in the loss function

+## Trade-Offs
+1.If both classes are prioritized, using weight 1 produced a better model

+2.If Positive class is prioritized(i.e picking out pneunomia ,more suitable for diagnosis ).
+Using model of weight of 4.44  will be better since it has higher recall i.e we dont want to miss anyone that has pneumonia and dont mind many false positives.
+Reducing the threshold from 0.5 will also help in this direction

 ## Project Limitations and Future Work
 Class imbalance affected the model performance as we have excessively larger number of images with no pneumonia than with pneumonia.
+Weighted Loss helped class imbalance as it improved positive class recall but caused model overfitting on the minority class examples, causing it to perform poorly on the majority class.
-I will be trying weighted loss and oversampling techniques in a bid to get a better perfomance.
+I will be trying Oversampling techniques in a bid to get a better perfomance.